All About German Shepherd Dog Breed | Training | Puppy | Food | Care |

 Carriers who have the gene but aren’t impacted by the disease look just like any other German Shepherd, which is why conducting a blood test before breeding two dogs together is so important.

-Having a dwarf German Shepherd as a family pet
+Having a Dwarf German Shepherd as a family pet

 German Shepherds with Pituitary Dwarfism can still make excellent companions, but you’ll definitely face some challenges that you might not have with other GSDs.